gustawdaniel/gustawdaniel/src/content/blog/en/2021-04-21-communication-between-vue-components-in-meteor.md

 As you can see we listen on `keyup` on input element and execute method `update` that looking for `#dom-target` and directly modify their content.

-In second we do not want even JavaScript
+In second file, we even do not use JavaScript

 ```html
 <template>